xArm-Developer/xArm-Python-SDK/doc/api/xarm_api.md

 :param mvtime: 0, reserved
 :param is_radian: roll/pitch/yaw value is radians or not, default is self.default_is_radian
 :param wait: whether to wait for the arm to complete, default is False
-:param timeout: maximum waiting time(unit: second), default is 10s, only valid if wait is True
+:param timeout: maximum waiting time(unit: second), default is None(no timeout), only valid if wait is True
 :param kwargs: reserved
 :return: code
     code: See the API code documentation for details.